Team

 (she/her)

-Valeria is an undergraduate student at the University of Washington pursuing a double major in Psychology and Informatics.
+Valeria is an undergraduate student at the University of Washington pursuing a B.S in Psychology and minoring in Data Science.
 She is interested in the intersection of social sciences with technology, especially in how cognitive psychology can help leverage the design of information systems.
 Valeria hopes to study digital interactions among different communities to understand how to better serve marginalized groups.
 She is passionate about designing inclusive and accessible technologies for diverse identities.
-Valeria hopes to pursue a career in User Experience Research or User Experience Design in the future.
-In her free time, Valeria likes to watch movies, crotchet, and drink coffee!
+Valeria hopes to pursue a career in User Experience Research in the future.
+In her free time, Valeria likes to watch movies, crochet, and drink tea!

 Sarrah Khan